DaVinci Resolve vs DaVinci Resolve Studio (Pro): features comparison

 Overview: DaVinci Resolve Free vs Studio

-🔐 License Type Free license One-time activation key or dongle
+License Type Free license with feature limits Perpetual key or hardware dongle activation

 Free: Includes a full professional timeline, multi-cam editing, ripple tools, transitions, and full-featured cut and edit pages.